 Some of the information in this Quarterly Report on Form 10-Q may contain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-All statements, other than statements of historical fact, included in this Quarterly Report on Form 10-Q, regarding our strategy, future operations, financial positions, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
+All statements, other than statements of historical fact, included in this Quarterly Report on Form 10-Q, regarding our strategy, future operations, financial position, estimated revenues and losses, projected costs, prospects, plans and objectives of management are forward-looking statements.
 Words such as "may," "assume," "forecast," "position," "predict," "strategy," "expect," "intend," "plan," "estimate," "anticipate," "believe," "project," "budget," "potential," or "continue," and similar expressions are used to identify forward-looking statements, although not all forward-looking statements contain such identifying words.
-These forward-looking statements are based on currently available information as to the outcome and timing of future events.
-When considering these forward-looking statements, investors should keep in mind the risk factors and other cautionary statements in this Quarterly Report on Form 10-Q. These forward-looking statements are based on management's current belief, based on currently available information, as to the outcome and timing of future events.
+When considering these forward-looking statements, investors should keep in mind the risk factors and other cautionary statements in this Quarterly Report on Form 10-Q. These forward-looking statements are based on management's current beliefs, based on currently available information, as to the outcome and timing of future events.
 Factors that could cause our actual results to differ materially from the results contemplated by such forward-looking statements include:

-- Antero Resources Corporation's ("Antero Resources") expected production and development plan; - impacts to producer customers of insufficient storage capacity; - our ability to execute our business strategy; - our ability to obtain debt or equity financing on satisfactory terms to fund additional acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to realize the anticipated benefits of our investments in unconsolidated affiliates; - natural gas, natural gas liquids ("NGLs"), and oil prices; - impacts of world health events, including the coronavirus (COVID-19) pandemic; - our ability to complete the construction of or purchase new gathering and compression, processing, water handling or other assets on schedule, at the budgeted cost or at all, and the ability of such assets to operate as designed or at expected levels; - · our ability to successfully execute our share repurchase program; - · competition and government regulations; - · actions taken by third-party producers, operators, processors and transporters; - pending legal or environmental matters; - costs of conducting our operations; - general economic conditions; - credit markets; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - uncertainty regarding our future operating results; and - our other plans, objectives, expectations and intentions contained in this Quarterly Report on Form 10-Q.
+- Antero Resources Corporation's ("Antero Resources") expected production and development plan; - impacts to producer customers of insufficient storage capacity; - our ability to execute our business strategy; - our ability to obtain debt or equity financing on satisfactory terms to fund additional acquisitions, expansion projects, working capital requirements and the repayment or refinancing of indebtedness; - our ability to realize the anticipated benefits of our investments in unconsolidated affiliates; - natural gas, natural gas liquids ("NGLs"), and oil prices; - impacts of world health events, including the coronavirus (COVID-19) pandemic; - our ability to complete the construction of or purchase new gathering and compression, processing, water handling or other assets on schedule, at the budgeted cost or at all, and the ability of such assets to operate as designed or at expected levels; - our ability to execute our share repurchase program; - · competition and government regulations; - actions taken by third-party producers, operators, processors and transporters; - pending legal or environmental matters; - · costs of conducting our operations; - general economic conditions; - credit markets; - operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - uncertainty regarding our future operating results; and - our other plans, objectives, expectations and intentions contained in this Quarterly Report on Form 10-Q.

 We caution investors that these forward-looking statements are subject to all of the risks and uncertainties incidental to our business, most of which are difficult to predict and many of which are beyond our control.
-These risks include, but are not limited to, commodity price volatility, inflation, environmental risks, Antero Resources' drilling and completion and other operating risks, regulatory changes, the uncertainty inherent in projecting Antero Resources' future rates of production, cash flows and access to capital, the timing of development expenditures, impacts of world events, including the COVID-19 pandemic, potential shut-ins of production by producers due to lack of downstream demand or storage capacity, and the other risks described under the heading "Item 1A.
-Risk Factors" in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K") on file with the Securities and Exchange Commission ("SEC").
+These risks include, but are not limited to, commodity price volatility, inflation, environmental risks, Antero Resources' drilling and completion and other operating risks, regulatory changes, the uncertainty inherent in projecting Antero Resources' future rates of production, cash flows and access to capital, the timing of development expenditures, impacts of world health events, including the COVID-19 pandemic, potential shut-ins of production by producers due to lack of downstream demand or storage capacity, and the other risks described or referenced under the heading "Risk Factors" herein, including the risk factors set forth in our Annual Report on Form 10-K for the year ended December 31, 2019 (the "2019 Form 10-K") and in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020, each of which is on file with the Securities and Exchange Commission ("SEC").